APTrust/userguide/docs/depositing/guidelines.md

+---
+description: >-
+  Recommended bag size, file count, and batch limits for depositing to APTrust, plus the computing resources needed to prepare deposits.
+---

 # Deposit Guidelines

 This document provides guidelines for bagging and depositing content to APTrust.
 Many deposited bags fall outside these characteristics; members have a lot of flexibility in how and what they bag and how they deposit.
 As our services mature, members have been sending more, differing bags at a higher frequency.
 The document describes typical bag characteristics so members can more easily identify unusual deposits and notify APTrust staff for manual scaling or additional monitoring if required. **This document does not limit APTrust’s [SIP specification](index.md); members can deposit bags outside these characteristics, but we request advance notice when possible.**